No Milk Today: Recordings

-Later the song was recorded by Gouldman himself as the sole single (released with "The Impossible Years") from his 1968 debut album The Graham Gouldman Thing and, in 2006, it was included on the compilation album Greatest Hits ...
-And More, released by Gouldman's own band 10cc.
+Later the song was recorded by Gouldman himself as the sole single (released with "The Impossible Years") from his 1968 debut album The Graham Gouldman Thing and, in 2006, the 10cc compilation album Greatest Hits ...
+And More, included Gouldman's 1968 solo recording.

 The song was extensively used in a 2009 commercial campaign for the Norwegian milk company Tine.
 It was also used for a commercial of the Australian milk company NSW Milk in the 1990s.

 A German version "Brötchen und Milch" was released by the Oldenburg beat group The Four Kings on the Metronome label in 1966.

 The Spanish rendering "Todo Cambió" was recorded in 1967 by Lita Torelló (es).

-In 1984 it became a big Czechoslovakian hit sung by Josef Melen as "Né, pětku né!" (words by František Ringo Čech).
+In 1984 it became a big Czechoslovak hit sung by Josef Melen as "Né, pětku né!"
+(No F-grade, no!; words by František Ringo Čech).

 "No Milk Today" has also been included in the official Sons of Anarchy soundtrack, covered by frequent soundtrack contributor The Forest Rangers, featuring folk singer Joshua James.
 The cover appeared in the first episode of season 3.

 The ex YU and Serbian band Riblja Čorba produced a hard rock cover in Serbian, "Danas nema mleka", a protest song criticizing the Slobodan Milošević regime, for their 1993 album Zbogom, Srbijo.
 Inspired by the title of the original, the Serbian cover turns the meaning around and opens up with the lyrics "Danas nema mleka, danas nema hleba" ("today there is no milk, today there is no bread"), criticizing the heavily declined standard of living in Serbia at the time.